Ancient Chinese urban planning: Neolithic Age urbanization

-Longshan Culture (3000-2000 BC) arrived from the east one thousand years after Banpo in the same area.
+Longshan Culture (3000–2000 BC) arrived from the east one thousand years after Banpo in the same area.
 This arrival is mythologized by the story of the Yellow Emperor, a man of vigorous energy who dispensed law, standardized measures, invented writing, and conquered.
 The Longshan tribes formed a superstratum over Yangshao culture.
 As they fused ideologically and socially, all the elements of a new state and civilization appeared.
 Culturally, protowriting in the form of the Longshan Script was used on oracle bones.
 Politically, a Longshan warlord ruled with the help of a Yangshao adviser.
-Both the use of oracle bones, and the rule of a king with adviser had continuity into the Shang Dynasty.
-The first capital was Chengziya in 2500 BC followed by Taosi in 2300 BC and finally by Erlitou in 2000 BC.
-Longshan Culture developed directly into the Xia and Shang Dynasties.
+Both the use of oracle bones, and the rule of a king with adviser, had continuity into the Shang dynasty.
+The first capital was Chengziya in 2500 BC, followed by Taosi in 2300 BC and finally by Erlitou in 2000 BC.
+Longshan Culture developed directly into the Xia and Shang dynasties.

 The hierarchical and militaristic aspects of Longshan culture are evident in their cities.
 Their shape is a walled square filled with square houses.
 The transition from round to square homes is always accompanied by centralizing power in history.
-The square shaped city, itself a product of centralized power, historically arises a from a military encampment.
+The square shaped city, itself a product of centralized power, historically arises from a military encampment.
 It is the city as a diagram of political power.
 The new order made its mark on the Urban-Regional context.
-Three levels of settlement emerged in the early Longshan state, village called Jū (0-1 ha), city Yi (1-5 ha), and capital called Dū (<5 ha).
+Three levels of settlement emerged in the early Longshan state, village called Jū (0–1 ha), city Yi (1–5 ha), and capital called Dū (<5 ha).
 These three tiers of settlements are the physical realization of central place theory.
 The original Yangshao Jū villages formed a matrix of production that channeled goods upward to larger Longshan Yi and ultimately to the Dū.
 Political power was therefore defined as the amount of the highly productive matrix of agriculture and villages under control.
 The greater the area, the more wealth passed upwards to the capital.
-Other cities were economically unnecessary as there were neither long-distance trade nor markets.
+Other cities were economically unnecessary, as there were neither long-distance trade nor markets.

 The final Longshan capital, Erlitou is the physical manifestation of massive social change in China c 2000 BC.
 Erlitou began in the Neolithic as a Yangshao bo, with later additions of altars and temples.
 It was a sacred city, even when absorbed by the Longshan tribes, and thus was never walled.
 Erlitou was the site of transition into the Bronze Age.
-The legendary Xia Dynasty may have been the ruling class of Erlitou.
+The legendary Xia dynasty may have been the ruling class of Erlitou.